zeyaoz/zeyaoz.github.i/essays/understanding.md

 I understand it now.

 ```
-//Understanding might not be easy, but I will make it easy.
+//Understanding it again might not be easy, but I will make it easy.
 ```